 - Learn and share healthy lifestyle tips to manage diabetes and other chronic conditions.

 - Food demonstrations and gardening classes - grow your own food!

-Mālama Pono`ī participants meet every Monday from 5-6:30pm at the health center, starting July 10, 2017.
+Mālama Pono‘ī classes are offered throughout the year at the health center.
 You may be eligible for our CDC recognized lifestyle change program if you are:

 - 18 years and older

 - Have no previous diagnosis of type 1 or 2 diabetes